When 0.112 g of heptene, C7H14, is burned in a bomb calorimeter, ... | Channels for Pearson+

 Multiple Choice

-When 0.112 g of heptene, C7H14, is burned in a bomb calorimeter, the temperature rises by 4.99 °C. The heat capacity of the calorimeter is 2.46 kJ/°C. Calculate the combustion energy (ΔE) for heptene, C7H14, in kJ/mol.
-Express your answer in kJ/mol.
+When 0.112 g of heptene, C7H14, is burned in a bomb calorimeter, the temperature rises by 4.99 °C. The heat capacity of the calorimeter is 2.46 kJ/°C. Calculate the combustion energy (ΔE) for heptene, C7H14, in kJ/g.
+Express your answer in kJ/g.

 A